The Colorado Ranching Glove

 Ranching has a long-storied tradition in Colorado and not just on the eastern plains.
 Ranching in the arid part of northern Colorado boomed after the civil war in a time referred to as the “Beef Bonanza”.
 Demand for meat increased in places like Chicago and Kansas City as economic growth expanded.
 During that time a calf from the overstocked Texas market sold for $4.
 Ranchers could raise cattle on the free “public domain” (open range) until maturity; which took 4-5 years at which point they could sell for $40 - $50 a head.
 A large number of failed gold miners already in Colorado became ranchers during this time, making their fortune in ranching.

-Ranching gloves go back as far as the profession itself.
+Western leather gloves go back as far as ranching itself.
 An accessory of the upmost importance, this product protects the ranchers most valuable tool, hands.
 Made from 1mm thick, full grain water buffalo, our design is 3 times stronger than cow hide, more durable, has a higher tear resistance and ages with the owner.
 In addition, we added an extra piece of leather to the palm and reduced the wrist profile.
 This glove is not lined and is so strong it almost feels stretchy when you first put it on.

 We designed this glove as an ode to farmers, ranchers and the history of this uniquely beautiful lifestyle.